1. How to Install and Activate Look Designer 2

 For example: by increasing the Yellow, I subtract the Blue channel at the same time

-In the Printer Lights section, you can adjust the exposure of your image without applying a non-linear distortion.
+In the Push/Pull section, you can adjust your image's exposure without applying a non-linear distortion.

-The Printer Lights on Look Designer 2.1 are the corresponding and give you the same results as the Offset in the Primaries Bars on DaVinci Resolve.
+The Push/Pull on Look Designer 2.3 is the corresponding and gives you the same results as the Master Wheel Offset in the Primaries Bars on DaVinci Resolve.

 Each section allows you to work with the Master Slider or the single Red, Green, and Blue Channel Slider.